doc4d/docs/docs/Users/handling_users_groups.md

 4D provides users with certain standard access privileges and certain powers.
 Once a users and groups system has been initiated, these standard privileges take effect.

+> User and groups an be configured using 4D Server and 4D single-user, however they can be used for access control in multi-user applications only (see [Users and groups in projects](overview.md#users-and-groups-in-project-architecture)).

 ## Designer and Administrator